Athena Digital Design (ADDA)

 The community’s weekly meetings, held at the Athena Center on the 4th Floor of Milstein, provide space for technical and social support.

-Sign up for an immersive, 6-week course.
-You'll take it alongside other students and can receive additional support from Athena's Tech Expert in Residence and the Vagelos Computational Science Center through office hours with a Computing Fellow on Fridays 10:30am-12pm in person (5th floor of Milstein).
+Sign up for an immersive, 8-week course.
+You'll take it alongside other students and can receive additional support from Athena's Tech Expert in Residence and the Vagelos Computational Science Center.

 Sure!
 Here are a few.

 Zoe, a sophomore transfer, is an urban studies major who lives off campus.
 She has no coding experience, and is eager to get some in the company of Barnard students (and it would be nice to make a few new friends too!).
 She has already maxed out her credit allotment for the semester so she cannot join a Columbia CS class and wants to take a class with other students who don’t have a background or major in computer science without worrying about her GPA.
 She joins ADDA in the fall, taking the ADDA immersive and utilizing the Vagelos Computational Science Center's office hours.
 By the end of the semester, she’s begun to get comfortable with this new skill and is eager to put it to good use.